Now that you bought a new house, you’re probably wondering:

 - Hydrocortisone cream

 Instead of buying all of these supplies individually, you can pick up a complete First Aid/Medical Kit that includes most of these items.
-I really love this one on Amazon that’s marketing for college students but would work perfectly for a new home too.
+I love this one on Amazon that the maker designed for college students but would work great for a new home too.

 Cleaning, everyone’s favorite thing to do, right?